The best tubeless road bike tyres promise puncture protection, improved ride quality and lower rolling resistance.

 You can run tubeless tyres at lower pressures, typically dropping 5 to 10psi from what you’d run with a tubed setup.
 That’s because there’s no risk of pinch flats if you run over a rock or other bump in the road.
 The ability to run lower pressures further improves comfort, too.

 As well as avoiding pinch flats, the sealant in a tubeless tyre protects against smaller punctures, often sealing the hole with minimal loss of pressure in the tyre.
 So hunting for those pin-prick holes in your tyre is a thing of the past.

 Lower friction and higher speed

 The movement of an inner tube against the tyre’s casing causes significant friction, making tubed tyres slower as well as less comfortable.
-Butyl inner tubes have the most friction against the tyre; although you can reduce it by fitting latex inner tubes instead, it’s still a factor.
+Butyl inner tubes have the most friction against the tyre; although latex and TPU inner tubes versus tubeless is a closer contest.

 With no inner tube at all, and assuming all else is equal, tubeless is usually faster as well as more comfortable to ride.

 Reduced rotating mass

 Because you’ve done away with the inner tube, you can save a fair chunk of weight with a tubeless setup in some cases.
 That’s particularly true with the usual butyl tubes; the weight-saving with latex tubes is less, although latex tubes make up for that by being more fragile and leakier.

 That saving is countered by the need to add 40ml to 60ml of sealant to your tyre to get a seal and benefit from puncture protection.
 Also, tubeless-ready tyres are typically heavier than their tubed brethren because they need to be airtight and usually have a heavier-duty bead for safety reasons.

 As modern road bikes offer ever-increasing tyre clearances, many tubeless tyres are available in widths above the standard 25mm.
 With larger air volumes, you can take in even rougher terrain, heading onto gravel trails to up your repertoire of available rides.